Why Your Outdoor Lighting Needs Summer Protection?

 - Leaves and organic debris create fire hazards when pressed against hot components

-Conduct post-storm inspections to catch developing problems before complete failure.
-Water pooling inside outdoor fixture lenses indicates failed seals requiring immediate attention.
-Standing water eventually reaches electrical components, creating shock hazards and premature failure.
+Conduct a visual inspection after every major storm.
+Water pooling inside fixture lenses signals failed seals requiring immediate attention standing water eventually reaches electrical components, creating shock hazards and accelerating failure.

 5. Upgrade to Safer Modern Technology